william-mba/tailwind-ng/docs/components/buttons.md

 # Buttons

-Use these Tailwind CSS button components to surface the different actions someone can perform in your interface.
+Use these button components to surface the different actions someone can perform in your interface.

 <br/>